 Use the AAC system to produce a message longer than the user's independent level.
-That means if your user typically communicates using one word, model 2-3 word messages.
-If you're just starting and that sounds like a lot for you, that's ok!
+If your user typically communicates using one word, model 2-3 word messages.
+If you're just starting and that sounds like a lot for you, that's okay!
 Model one-word messages.
-Get comfortable, and you'll be modeling above your learner's level with a little practice!
+Get comfortable, and you'll be modeling above your learner's level with a bit of practice!

 Expand on the message by saying the full sentence using speech after you have modeled it.
-This strategy keeps the interaction by going at an appealing pace.
+This strategy keeps the interaction moving at an appealing pace.

 It also allows the AAC user to hear the language within a complete grammatical sentence.
-As the user's skills develop, you can start to model longer sentences and targeted grammar skills.
+Then, as the user's skills develop, you can start to model longer sentences and targeted grammar skills.

 Aided Language Input, Modeling, Natural Aided Language, Aided Stimulation - different terms refer to the same strategy